So, No They Don’t Brew Beer Here

 I have a love-hate relationship with the SoNo Brewhouse.
 First I’ll divulge what I hate: I hate the fact that it bills itself a “brewhouse” but doesn’t actually brew any beer.
 This is especially aggravating because they feature two giant “gleaming copper kettles which are one of the many attractions at the Brewhouse.
 Restored to their original operating condition, these kettles were originally in an old brewery in Alleen, Germany,” sayeth their website.

 They are currently behind glass and are not in operation.
-I think the first couple times I went here I was under the impression they made some beer in-house – never mind that I noticed that nothing proprietary was on tap, but then again I’m dumb.
+I think the first couple times I went here I was under the impression they made some beer in-house – never mind that I noticed that nothing proprietary was on tap, but remember, I’m dumb.

 Now that I’ve read a bunch of online reviews of this place, I know that my lament is a common one.
 Site after site, review after review says the same thing: The name is misleading and it’s a shame they don’t brew beer here anymore.

 Aha!
 I said “anymore.”
-Indeed, The New England Brewing Company used to ply their craft here, but moved up to Woodbridge back in the early 90’s I think.
+Indeed, The New England Brewing Company used to ply their craft here, but moved up to Woodbridge back in the 1990’s.
 Then it was renovated, went through a German-themed phase, and is now a family friendly restaurant.

 Aha!
 I said “family friendly.”
 The last time I was there was a nice Saturday afternoon and before entering, we were a bit hesitant to bring in the baby and the Damian.
 After being led to our seats, I felt pretty silly as – literally – every single table but for one had at least one little kid in tow.
 So here’s the “brewhouse” that isn’t a brewhouse but is actually a family restaurant.
 Go figure.

 (Now, I do realize that this place is cavernous and one of the cheaper and non-frou-frou options in SoNo.
-It’s also around the corner from the excellent Norwalk Aquarium which brings the families – CTMQ Visit here.)
+It’s also around the corner from the excellent Maritime Aquarium which brings the families.

 So, you’re rightly asking yourself right now, why does SoNo Brewhouse have a page on CTMQ if they don’t brew beer and they’re not a “best of” anything?
 Good question… Though I’m not sure the answer will leave you satisfied.
 You see, it’s not even a or “first” or “most.”
 It’s a “second most.”
 And even that comes with hesitant language.